yxhuvud/nested_scheduler/README.md

 ## Installation

-Step 1 is only needed if the uring context will be used.

-TODO: Break it out to a library of its own for the uring context.

-1. Have kernel 5.11+ installed.

-2. Add the dependency to your `shard.yml`:
+1. Add the dependency to your `shard.yml`:

    ```yaml
    dependencies: